Apr 25, 2020

 Meanwhile, a man chases a woman through the snow, while Mrs. Garrett from The Facts of Life watches from her window.

-Scene 3: The wake.
+Scene 3: Mom's wake.
 The Town Biddies discuss how much Mom helped them over the years, and advise Priscilla to attend the U. of Maine in the fall, where "they have the hottest boys."

 They argue.
 Mary Beth gets mad and leaves.

 Scene 4: Mary Beth goes to a bar and picks up a Sleazoid (Ebon Moss Bachrach, left).
 Well, what other options does she have?
+There are no other guys in town.

 Great, there goes the only guy in town.